 I am not a personal trainer.
 I hold no certifications in the fitness industry.
 However, I do hold some strong opinions on fitness.
 I’m a contrarian by nature and I see much of what passes for expert knowledge in the gym is just wrong.
-The fitness industry operates with a primary desire to make one feel poorly about their physique, become a good consumer and hand over common sense to experts.
+The fitness industry operates with a primary desire to make one feel poorly about their physique, become a good consumer, and hand over common sense to experts.
 The industry is also excellent at making their failures look like your failures.
 I’ll quote myself.

 Instead of empowering people to make slow gradual permanent steps toward better health, the fitness industry attacks their insecurities and converts them into consumers of programs that just yield short term gains.
 Then they let them fail and then sell them again.

 I’ve been a regular at the gym since 1994 and consider myself a decent researcher.
 I’ve tried many different exercise strategies and read from lots of experts.
 I continue to learn.
-Because I have no commercial interests in the fitness industry, you may find some of my ideas novel or radical.
+Because I have no commercial interest in the fitness industry, you may find some of my ideas novel or radical.
 Don’t take my advice blindly.
-Please do your own research, question everything and listen to your own body.
+Please do your own research, question everything, and listen to your own body.

 The Scientific Program – Commercial fitness programs that promote excessive workouts succeed only because they promote the few highly successful survivors instead of the majority of failures.